IrishSpear/Another-D-D-tool/README.md

 # Another D&D Tool

 This project mirrors the structure of the original [KidBank](https://github.com/IrishSpear/kidbank) app while focusing on tabletop parties instead of kids' allowances.
-It ships as a Python package with well-tested domain objects, a high-level service façade, and a lightweight CLI for persisting gold ledgers to disk.
+It now ships with a Flask-powered web dashboard, well-tested domain objects, a high-level service façade, and a lightweight CLI for persisting gold ledgers to disk.

 ## Project structure